ning/ning-api-php/README.md

 ========

 [ning-api-php][1] is a PHP client for accessing the [Ning][2] API for Ning Networks created after March 13, 2013.

-The Ning API is a RESTful API that allows developers to access the content on their Ning Networks.
+This is a RESTful API that allows developers to access the content on their Ning Networks.

 For examples, see the [test directory][6].

 The [Ning 3.0 API Documentation][3] contains a complete API reference.

 For the Ning 2.0 version of this client, use branch [ning2-apiv1-master][4].
-Please use this version if your Ning Network was created before March 13, 2013.
+Please use that version if your Ning Network was created before March 13, 2013.